Anthocharis sara: Reproductive behavior

-During mating, the males carry out an act called patrolling, where they "fly a beat".
-This is them flying up and down a linear path and is used as a way to increase the likelihood of sexual encounters with females.
+During the mating season, the males patrol, flying up and down a linear path as a way to increase the likelihood of sexual encounters with females.
 Males usually patrol by the sides of streams and roads in the canyon bottoms.
-In these actions, there seems to be a hierarchy between the males where the "best" sites are taken up by the dominant males.
+There seems to be a hierarchy between the males in which the best sites are taken by the dominant males.

 Host plants

-A. sara commonly lay their eggs on plants in the Mustard family (Cruciferae) such as Arabis perennans, Athysanus pusillus, and Brassica nigra.
+A. sara commonly lay their eggs on plants in the mustard family (Cruciferae) such as Arabis perennans, Athysanus pusillus, and Brassica nigra.
 A. sara lay their eggs on the stems, pedicels, and the bases of petioles of these plants, and less commonly they have been known to lay their eggs on the buds, flowers, and leaves of these plants.
-When the larvae emerge they eat the buds, flowers, and fruits of the host plants.
+When the larvae emerge, they eat the buds, flowers, and fruits of the host plants.